Table of Contents

 - Learn about the seven stages of a long-distance relationship.

 - Set your goals and objectives for your long-distance relationship.

 - Agree with your partner how long your distance will last and set a date to move in together.

 - Make a plan to manage your relationship over a long-distance.

 - Agree on the frequency and means of your communication and how often will you visit each other.

 - Make a plan to have weekly recap sessions on how you are feeling to see if there are things that you need to change.

 If you are starting a long-distance relationship, it is a perfect opportunity to set your timeline and get it right from the very beginning.

 Having a timeline can also be useful if you are already in a long-distance relationship.
 It can help you reflect on how your long-distance relationship is going and decide if there’s anything you need to change.

-If you need some help and guidance on creating a timeline for your relationship, check out this workbook:
+If you need some help and guidance on creating a plan and a timeline for your relationship, check out this workbook.